ajakaja/ajakaja.github.io/_posts/2018-03-30-taylor-series.md

 footnotes: true
 ---

 *(Notes.
-Definitely not interesting unless, at minimum, you really like calculus.)*
+Definitely not interesting unless, at minimum, you really really liked calculus.)*

+---

 ## 1